Security

 If you have intentionally configured your security groups in this manner, we recommend using additional security measures to secure your infrastructure (such as IP tables).

-Note This check only evaluates security groups that you create and their inbound rules for IPv4 addresses.
-Security groups created by Amazon Directory Service are flagged as red or yellow, but they don’t pose a security risk and can be safely ignored or excluded.
+This check only evaluates security groups that you create and their inbound rules for IPv4 addresses.
+Security groups created by Amazon Directory Service are flagged as red or yellow, but they don’t pose a security risk and can be excluded.
 For more information, see the Trusted Advisor FAQ

 . - Check ID